arunav-bhattacharya/learning-kotlin/README.md

 ## 6. Some useful language constructs

+> In this section we will take a look at some of the useful language constructs that Kotlin provides, which will help us deepen our understanding of the further sections

 ### 6.a.
 Type casting

 - We can check whether an object conforms to a given type at runtime by using the `is` operator or its negated form `!is`